Dianne Reeves with Quintet and Orchestra / SJW 50th Anniversary Band

 “She has one of the most powerful, purposeful, and accurate voices of this or any time.” — Wynton Marsalis

 The SJW 50th Anniversary Band is truly a superband of musicians who have shaped the sound of jazz in recent decades.
-The astonishing artists of this ensemble share one thing in common: time at SJW as young jazz musicians.
+The astonishing artists of this ensemble share two things in common: astonishing mastery of their instruments and (for all but one) the experience of being SJW campers as teenagers.
 Now they’re going to be raising a glass — and their horns and voices — to celebrate 50 years of the Stanford Jazz Workshop.

 Ticketing for this special outdoor concert is provided by our co-presenters, Stanford Live.